n00badmin/splunk_alert_bmcpatrol/README.md

 # splunk_alert_bmcpatrol

-Splunk modular alert to BMC Patrol will send alerts leveraging the msend command.
+Splunk Alert Action to trigger events to BMC Patrol using the msend command

+The msend binary would be required on the splunk server running the alert action. (ie. Search Head)

 https://docs.bmc.com/docs/display/public/btsim96/mposter+and+msend+syntax

-The msend binary would be required on the splunk server running the alert action.

-TO DO:

-    -CREATE SAMPLE ALERTS
-    -will use DMC alerts as the intial test alert searches

-SCRIPTED ALERT ACTION:

-    -bmcPatrol.py to parse json payload from splunk and trigger msend

-UI:

-    -complete setup.xml to allow setting of the msend destination address & port -complete bmcPatrol.html